This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 My room was hot, and I could not find how to regulate the heating, so I slept with my windows open.

 Don’t worry; I was on the 4th floor.

+But it was noisy.
 Florence does not stop.
-The city was noisy, even mid-week there is a lot of noise from people leaving bars, cars and the early morning workers.
+Even mid-week there is a lot of noise from people leaving bars, cars and the early morning workers.

 I went back to the leather store I visited on tour with Maria the previous day to pick up a belt I had ordered.

-TIP: If you like to sleep with the windows open bring earplugs, although they should be a staple in your travel kit for noisy neighbours and plane travel.
+TIP: If you like to sleep with the windows open bring earplugs, although they should be a staple in your travel kit.

 Piazza della Signoria

 I went back to Piazza della Signoria to fill up my water bottle for the day.